OotyOoty

 Ooty SEO

 An MCP-based SEO tool that runs inside Claude or ChatGPT rather than in a separate dashboard.
 It connects directly to Google Search Console, GA4, PageSpeed, and other APIs so your AI assistant can pull live data when you ask a question.
 The advantage is that analysis happens in natural language rather than through dashboard filters.
+You can read how the MCP approach works in What is MCP for marketing?.

 Best for: Marketers who already use AI assistants daily and want SEO data integrated into that workflow.

-Pricing: From $29/mo per product.
+Pricing: From \$29/mo per product.

 Advertising tools